bi-labor/es-mssql/docs/exercise4.md

 This query first groups the documents by the `gender` value and then calculates the average of the `salary` values within the groups.

 Based on the results, what is the average salary of women?
 Type your answer into `ex4-c.txt`.
-Include only the number and nothing else in this text file.
+Include only the number and nothing else in this text file (e.g. `123.45`).
 (You do _not_ need to save the query JSON here.)

 ## Next exercise